-CoPS has a long tradition of interaction with model builders from around the world, welcoming visitors at CoPS for various length of time, ranging from six weeks to one year.
+We have a long tradition of interaction with model builders from around the world, welcoming visitors at our Centre for various length of time, ranging from six weeks to one year.

-Software developments and training courses at CoPS have made general equilibrium analysis increasingly accessible to economists.
+Software developments and training courses at our Centre have made general equilibrium analysis increasingly accessible to economists.

-Recent software developments at CoPS include user-friendly interfaces for running and modifying models, for viewing data and for analysing model results (e.g. WinGEM, RunDynam, ViewHAR, View-SOL, TABmate and AnalyseGE).
+Our recent software developments include user-friendly interfaces for running and modifying models, for viewing data and for analysing model results (e.g. WinGEM, RunDynam, ViewHAR, View-SOL, TABmate and AnalyseGE).

 These developments have significantly reduced the computing load for analysts, thus enabling them to be more ambitious in the type of analysis undertaken and in their depth of understanding of model results.

-Rates for contract research are subject to negotiation between the client and the management of CoPS.
+Rates for contract research are subject to negotiation between the client and our management team.

-Please contact the Director, James Giesecke (email@example.com) for more information.
+Please contact Director James Giesecke for more information.